 In comparison, 83% of Wall Street analysts tracking U.S. Silica Holdings (SLCA) rated it a “buy” or equivalent, while 13% rated it a “hold.”

 Analysts’ rating changes for WFT

-From April 27 to July 27, 2018, the percentage of sell-side analysts recommending a “buy” or some equivalent for WFT has increased from 69% to 76%.
-Earlier, as of July 27, approximately 73% of sell-side analysts recommended a “buy” for WFT.
+From January 24 to April 24, the percentage of sell-side analysts recommending a “buy” or equivalent for WFT has decreased from 78% to 69%.
+A year ago, ~74% of sell-side analysts recommended a “buy” for WFT.

 Analysts’ target prices for WFT

 Wall Street analysts’ mean target price for WFT as of April 24 was $4.36.
 WFT is currently trading at $2.76, implying ~58% upside at its current price.
 A month ago, analysts’ average target price for WFT was $4.87.